Averting the infrared catastrophe in the gold standard of quantum chemistry

+For brevity we show only a selection of terms that exhibit a divergent behavior for ${\mathbf{q} \to 0}$.
+Note that the (T) and (cT) approximation to $A_{abc}^{ijk}$ agrees for all terms linear in $t_{ij}^{ab}$.
+To cancel the divergence in (T), (cT) includes additional ring terms such as the second term in the above equation.
+We show the diagrams corresponding to both terms from Eq.~(\ref{eq:M_piecuch}) in \Fig{fig:sofg}(b).
+For these terms, it follows that $\upsilon_{ek}^{bc} + 2 \upsilon_{ef}^{bm} t_{mk}^{fc}=\upsilon_{ek}^{bc} [1+2T_m(\mathbf{q}')]$, with $\mathbf{q}' = \mathbf{k}_k - \mathbf{k}_c$.
+Note that ${\mathbf{q}' \to 0}: 1+2T_m(\mathbf{q}')=0 $, which is formally identical to our results for the cancellation of the divergence between the linear ring and the MP2 terms in the long wavelength limit.
+We stress that (cT) also includes additional \textit{rest} terms that are not related to the divergence of (T).
+The complete expression of $M_{abc}^{ijk}$ including all contributions can be found in the Supplemental Material and Ref.~\cite{Piecuch2002}.

+As supporting numerical evidence, \Fig{fig:sofg}(b) depicts $S^\text{(cT)}(\mathbf{q})$, which exhibits a qualitatively different behavior than $S^\text{(T)}(\mathbf{q})$ and indicates convergence in the long wavelength limit.
+Furthermore, $S^\text{(cT)-ring}(\mathbf{q})$ is shown to cancel the divergence of $S^\text{(T)}(\mathbf{q})$.
+For completeness, \Fig{fig:sofg}(b) also depicts $S^\text{(cT)-rest}(\mathbf{q})$, which includes all contributions to Eq.~(\ref{eq:M_piecuch}) that are not included in (T) or (cT)-ring, e.g., exchangelike terms.
+Our findings show that $S^\text{(cT)-rest}(\mathbf{q})$ converges to zero as ${\mathbf{q} \to 0}$.
+This shows that the (cT) correlation energy expression averts the infrared catastrophe of the (T) approximation for the UEG without requiring an iterative solution of the triple amplitudes as recently proposed in Ref.~\cite{Neufeld2023}.

-\emph{Results.} -- We now turn to the discussion of numerical results for correlation energies obtained for electron gas simulation cells with various electron numbers at different levels of theory. \Fig{fig:UegEnergies} displays the behavior of the correlation energy per electron as a function of electron number $N$ for MP2, rCCD, CCD, (T) and (cT).
-The employed system sizes vary from $N=14$ electrons to $342$ electrons, using finite-$M$ basis sets and extrapolating to the CBS limit by an $M^{-1}$ power-law.
-The infrared catastrophe in MP2 theory becomes visible on approach to the TDL for \Fig{fig:UegEnergies}(a).
-In contrast, rCCD and CCD correlation energies deviate markedly from the MP2 counterpart, reaching a plateau as expected for convergent theories.
-In an analogous way, \Fig{fig:UegEnergies}(b) verifies that the (T) correlation energy contribution, for the reasons we have already discussed, also diverges as we move to the TDL, while its counterpart, (cT), exhibits a behaviour that closely resembles that of rCCD and CCD theories.
+\emph{Results.} ---- We now turn to the discussion of numerical results for correlation energies obtained for electron gas simulation cells with various electron numbers at different levels of theory. \Fig{fig:sofg}(d-e) display the behavior of the correlation energy per electron as a function of $N^{-2/3}$ for MP2, rCCD, CCD, (T) and (cT).
+The employed system sizes vary from $N=38$ electrons to $342$ electrons.
+All presented correlation energies have been extrapolated to the complete basis set (CBS) limit.
+The infrared catastrophe in MP2 theory becomes visible on approach to the TDL ($N\to \infty$) for \Fig{fig:sofg}(d).
+In contrast, rCCD and CCD correlation energies deviate considerably from the MP2 counterpart, converging as $N^{-2/3}$ to the TDL.
+In an analogous way, \Fig{fig:sofg}(e) verifies that the (T) correlation energy contribution also diverges as we move to the TDL, while its counterpart, (cT), exhibits a behavior that more closely resembles that of rCCD and CCD theories.